-- d.
-Grow and diversify revenue streams from existing activities. - e.
-Seek out opportunities for new revenue streams. - f.
-Be enabling for partnership in new activities. - g.
-Enhance the value of the shareholders' investment.
+- e.
+Grow and diversify revenue streams from existing activities. - f.
+Seek out opportunities for new revenue streams. - g.
+Be enabling for partnership in new activities. - h.
+Enhance the value of the Shareholders' investment.

 Safety

 - a.
 To make safety an essential component of all we do. - b.
 To further develop and maintain safe working practices - c.
 To promote safety training and awareness as a key principle.